Inspiration

 In the design industry, there are numerous women making a name for themselves by creating products that are really changing the game.
 From Facebook to The New York Times, these female designers are redefining products as we know them and creating wonderful experiences that extend much further than the walls of their offices.
 They’re leading teams and creating a category of their own, not to mention serving as an inspiration to budding designers who love to create, but just need a nudge in the right direction to take their career to the next level.

-Let’s go over the top seven female designers who have had a huge impact on their companies and industries.
+Let’s go over the top six female designers who have had a huge impact on their companies and industries.

 1. Julie Zhuo, VP, Product Design at Facebook